 Talent incubating the plate in cell culture.

-Extracellular and Intercellular Measurements for Stimulated 3T3-L1 Cells
+Extracellular and Intercellular Measurements for Stimulated 3T3-L1 Cells (This entire part is narrated while the videographer was recording actions).

 After the cells have been stimulated for 40 minutes, transfer the stimulation media from both the plates into new 96-well plates maintaining the same experimental layout [1].
 Videographer: Important Step!

-Talent transferring the stimulation media into new 96-well plates.
+Talent transferring the stimulation media into new 96-well plates. (and step 6.4 was carried out immediately after transfer)

 Wash the cells with PBS [1].
 Remove PBS [2] and decant any remaining solution on sterile paper towels [3].
 Videographer: Important Step!